kateliev/TypeRig/README.md

 Please take a look at our latest [releases](https://github.com/kateliev/TypeRig/releases).

 ## Installation
+### FontLab 7+
-### FontLab 7 - Manual installation from GitHub
+#### Manual installation from GitHub
 Download the archived (.zip) package provided from this repository or clone it.
-Run FontLab 7 and drag the installation file provided in the root folder caleld `install.vfpy` to the application _(as if it was a font)_.
-The _Output window_ should report if the installation was successful.
-The **TypeRig library** should now be installed.
+Run FontLab 7+ and drag the installation file provided in the root folder caleld `install.vfpy` to the application _(as if it was a font)_.
+Follow the steps as described by the installer.

 If you want to install the **GUI based part of Typerig** _(only after successfully installing the core library)_ please open FonLab, _Scripting panel_.
 At the bottom of the panel you will see a small black _Plus sign (+)_.
 Click on it and FontLab will ask you to _Select directory_ where your scripts reside.
 Point the app towards `./Scripts/Delta Machine` and `./Scripts/GUI`.

-### FontLab 7+
 #### Automatic installation within the application
 Run FontLab 7+, choose _Scripts > Update / Install Scripts_.
 Click _OK_ in the dialog, wait until the installation completes.
 When you see the _TypeRig is up-to-date_ dialog, click _OK_ and restart FontLab 7.

-#### Automatic installation via script
-Run FontLab 7+ and drag install.vfpy into the font window.
-Follow the steps of the installer.

 The _Scripts_ menu should now show the _Delta Machine_ and _TypeRig GUI_ sub-menus.